 2. Size And Detailing Of Tattoo

 All of us have known this fact as common sense.
-The tattoo price will be low if the tattoo size is small, as it doesn’t have multiple shades or detailing.
+The tattoo price will be low if the size is small, as it doesn’t have multiple shades or detailing.
 Similarly, the bigger the tattoo size is, the cost gets higher.
-You have many detailing options in a big-size tattoo, like a full-back tattoo or a complete chest tattoo.
+You have many detailing options in a big-size tattoo, like a full-back or chest tattoo.

 Tattoo Size | Average Price |